makersacademy/airport_challenge/README.md

 ###To run tests

-Clone or download the repository and then run the following for unit or for feature tests.
+Clone or download the repository and then run the following for unit or feature tests.

 ##To run unit tests with RSpec

-Navigate to the parent directory of spec and lib and then run:
+Navigate to the parent directory and run:

 ```
 rspec
 ```

-###To run feature tests
+###To run feature test

 Navigate to the same file location and run